Do you have a family web site, or a favorite genealogy site? I'd be glad to add it here if you email me!

 Descendant Report of John Slavin of Garrard County, Kentucky.
 John Slavin of Missouri has a great site for charting the descendants of "John of Garrard."
 Be sure to visit the sources page for John's analysis of historic documents.
 Great work!

-Samuel Slavens and the Great Locomotive Chase.
-Excellent site dedicated to telling the story of Andrews Raiders, a group of Union soldiers who went behind Confederate lines to steal a locomotive and destroy the railroad back to Chattanooga.
-This link goes to the page on Samuel Slavens, but be sure to check out the rest of the site.
+Many have heard the story of the Andrews Raiders, a group of Union soldiers who went behind Confederate lines to steal a locomotive and destroy the railroad back to Chattanooga, thanks mainly to the book "Daring and Suffering" aka "Capturing a Locomotive"

 Journal of Davy K. Capps, written 1874-1885.Capps was the husband of Harriet Slavens, daughter of Thomas J. Slavens, and lived in Lincoln County, Missouri.

 James Slavens Family.
-My other site, for James Slavens of Hendricks County, Indiana, and descendants.
+My first site, for James Slavens of Hendricks County, Indiana, and descendants.

 Slaven of County Tyrone, Ulster, Ireland.
 Courtney Shinaberry, a descendant of John Slavin, has a nice page of the early "legend and lore" of Colla da Crioch, from whom all with our surname are (reputedly) descended.